Published: | Last Updated: September 21, 2023

 Sign in to your Online Account to:

 If you disagree with the notice, call the IRS at the toll-free number on the top right corner of your notice.
 Please have proof of payment(such as cancelled checks, etc.) ready when you call.
+Also be prepared to send your proof of payment to the IRS.

 If you agree with the notice and are able to pay the amount you owe by the date stated on the notice.
 Pay online, by phone, or with a mobile device.
 Visit IRS.gov/payments or IRS2Go mobile app for all payment options.